CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/Onboard-Windows-Servers-to-Azure-Arc.md

 ## Overview

-In this lab, you will onboard on-premises Hyper-V VMs to Azure Arc for Azure Management.
+In this lab, you will learn how to onboard on-premises Windows Servers to Azure Arc-enabled servers.
+Azure Arc extends Azure management and services to any infrastructure, enabling you to manage your on-premises, multi-cloud, and edge environments from a single control plane in Azure.

-Azure Arc allows you to manage your hybrid IT estate with a single pane of glass by extending the Azure management experience to your on-premises servers that are not ideal candidates for migration.

 ## Objectives